-Golden Days on the Gold Coast: A Guide to Beaches, Eats & Hidden Gems
+Golden Days on the Gold Coast: Best Gold Coast Beaches & More

-Best things to do in the Gold Coast: enjoy sun-drenched beaches, vibrant surf culture & lush hinterland escapes with this travel guide.
+Wonderful things to do on the Gold Coast: enjoy sun-drenched beaches, vibrant surf culture & lush hinterland escapes with this travel guide — best Gold Coast beaches & beyond.

 Sun-drenched beaches, an easygoing surf culture and a skyline that sparkles against hinterland rainforest make the Gold Coast one of Australia’s most irresistible escapes.
 Whether you’re chasing perfect waves at Surfers Paradise, strolling family-friendly Broadbeach markets or watching a pastel sunset from Burleigh Headland, the coast blends high-energy fun with moments of relaxed charm.
 Cafés and seafood shacks serve up fresh, casual fare, while boutique shops and lively nightlife offer plenty of variety — so the itinerary can be as indulgent or low-key as you like.